cardstack/nyu-carbon/smart contracts/NFT Purge Smart Contract Design Doc/readme.md

     There might be 2 ways of solving this issue.
 One is embedded the green label with token standard like ERC-721.
 So that once the transaction happen, the NFT will be re-evaluated of carbon neutral.
 The other possible way is to combine the green label with time stamps.
 Therefore, an NFT is “green” in the latest block.

-    I’m excited if we can really solve this and email me if you have more ideas.
+    I’m excited if we can really solve this and feel free to email me if you wanna talk more on this.

 2. Intermediary fee